Routstr/protocol/RIP-01.md

 Forward proxied requests to the upstream AI service at `UPSTREAM_BASE_URL`.
 This is usually your llamacpp or vllm server.

-### GET /v1/wallet
+### GET /v1/wallet/info

-Get the balance of the Cashu token and the associated API key.
+Get the balance of the Cashu token and the associated auth key.

 ### POST /v1/wallet/topup